Rock music: Characteristics

 The sound of rock is traditionally centered on the amplified electric guitar, which emerged in its modern form in the 1950s with the popularity of rock and roll.
 It was also greatly influenced by the sounds of electric blues guitarists.
 The sound of an electric guitar in rock music is typically supported by an electric bass guitar, which pioneered jazz music in the same era, and by percussion produced from a drum kit that combines drums and cymbals.
 This trio of instruments has often been complemented by the inclusion of other instruments, particularly keyboards such as the piano, the Hammond organ, and the synthesizer.
 The basic rock instrumentation was derived from the basic electric blues band instrumentation (prominent lead guitar, second chordal instrument, bass, and drums).
 A group of musicians performing rock music is termed as a rock band or a rock group.
-Furthermore, it typically consists of between three (the power trio) and five members.
+It typically consists of between three (the power trio) and five members.
 Classically, a rock band takes the form of a quartet whose members cover one or more roles, including vocalist, lead guitarist, rhythm guitarist, bass guitarist, drummer, and often keyboard player or another instrumentalist.

 Rock music is traditionally built on a foundation of simple syncopated rhythms in a 4/4 meter, with a repetitive snare drum back beat on beats two and four.
-Melodies often originate from older musical modes such as the Dorian and Mixolydian, as well as major and minor modes.
+Melodies often originate from older musical modes such as the Dorian and Mixolydian, as well as the major and minor scales.
 Harmonies range from the common triad to parallel perfect fourths and fifths and dissonant harmonic progressions.
-Since the late 1950s, and particularly from the mid-1960s onwards, rock music often used the verse–chorus structure derived from blues and folk music, but there has been considerable variation from this model.
+Since the late 1950s, and particularly from the mid-1960s onwards, rock music often used the verse–refrain structure derived from blues and folk music, but there has been considerable variation from this model.
 Critics have stressed the eclecticism and stylistic diversity of rock.
 Because of its complex history and its tendency to borrow from other musical and cultural forms, it has been argued that "it is impossible to bind rock music to a rigidly delineated musical definition."
 In 1981, music journalist Robert Christgau said, "the best rock jolts folk-art virtues—directness, utility, natural audience—into the present with shots of modern technology".

 Rock and roll was conceived as an outlet for adolescent yearnings ...
 To make rock and roll is also an ideal way to explore intersections of sex, love, violence, and fun, to broadcast the delights and limitations of the regional, and to deal with the depredations and benefits of mass culture itself.